devuloopers/KNet/docs/companion_connectivity_kmp.md

 ## Product boundary

 Android application composition remains in `:products:companion:androidApp`.
-A future iOS application and Network Extension product will own their native lifecycles, entitlements, and composition.
-The future iOS implementation will replace the unavailable capabilities with `NWPathMonitor`, certificate installation/readiness, lifecycle recheck triggers, and a separately qualified Network Extension packet backend.
+The iOS application owns its SwiftUI and Xcode lifecycle in `:products:companion:iosApp`; the lean Kotlin/Native packet runtime lives in `:products:companion:iosPacketTunnel`, with Swift limited to the Apple-required extension entry shim.
+The signed app and packet-tunnel targets own their entitlements and native lifecycle.

-The module does not own pairing persistence, protected credentials, shared UI, desktop proxy behavior, or product service lifecycle.
+The module does not own pairing persistence, protected credentials, shared UI, desktop proxy behavior, the Apple packet-engine implementation, or product service lifecycle.
 Those concerns remain behind their existing application, data, presentation, desktop, and product boundaries.
-Android and iOS bootstrap/control HTTP transports are implemented.
-Android has a qualified packet adapter wired by the Android product; iOS certificate readiness and its Network Extension packet data plane remain explicit future adapters.
+Android and iOS bootstrap/control, certificate, discovery, and inspection-controller adapters are implemented.
+Android Companion and Android VPN inspection have passed a manual physical-device end-to-end smoke test and are experimental pending a broader device and lifecycle matrix.
+The iOS/iPadOS app is experimental; physical packet-tunnel inspection remains unavailable pending entitlement-signed device qualification.

 ## Qualification

-The companion foundation gate runs the Android host tests and compiles the iOS Simulator production target.
-Focused Ktor qualification also runs common MockEngine transport tests, Android engine tests, iOS Simulator tests, and Android/iOS target compilation.
-No APK or iOS application is assembled or launched by these checks.
+The companion foundation gate runs portable/JVM tests, Android host tests, iOS Simulator tests, and Android/iOS production-target compilation.
+The Android product gate adds unit tests, lint, and debug APK assembly.
+The iOS product gate links the iOS Simulator framework only: it does not build/sign the Xcode application, launch it, or exercise `NEPacketTunnelProvider`.
+Physical Android behavior and a paid-team, entitlement-signed iOS device build remain release gates.